-Both of these timelines are requirements that are regulated under the law, which means that it can lead to serious consequences for your organization if these aren’t followed.
+Both of these timelines are requirements that are regulated under the EU whistleblowing directive, which means that it can lead to serious consequences for your organization if these aren’t followed.

 To ensure that you take the correct actions regarding this case, you should be thorough in terms of asking questions, even those questions that you may be anxious about asking.
 Even if the subject is something that may feel embarrassing for the whistleblower, you need to ensure that you get detailed answers in all aspects of which the incident did occur.

 If you don’t feel comfortable asking these questions early on in the process, or if the whistleblower doesn’t feel secure talking about this currently, assure that the whistleblower knows that you may need to ask these questions at a later stage of the process.

 When you have all the information in hand, start by evaluating if this is something that you can solve internally within your organization.
 If this is a very serious matter or if a director of the business is a part of the concern sent in by the whistleblower, this may be hard to handle internally, and you may have to include a third party to assist in this matter.
 If you need assistance in evaluating the incident, NorthWhistle can provide experts to participate in the evaluation process.

 5. What external party is required to solve this misconduct?

 This can be hard to evaluate, but it is wise to ask a legal representative about what to do in most cases that require external assistance.
 With NorthWhistle, you are offered expert help in the matter as an add-on.